 Causes of the French Revolution

 The French Revolution that spanned from 1789 to 1799 marked a turning point in the history of France.
-It transformed the country from a monarchical state with strong adherence to social hierarchy to a modern nation with loose social structure.
-The event also became one of the defining moments of the Age of Enlightenment and it produced prominent historical figures to include Napoleon Bonaparte, as well as other French politicians and thinkers, while leaving far-reaching outcomes in France and elsewhere in the world.
+It transformed the country from a monarchical state with strong adherence to a rigid class structure and hierarchy to a modern nation with a loose social structure.
+This historical event also became one of the defining moments of the Age of Enlightenment and it also produced some of the most prominent historical figures which included Napoleon Bonaparte and other influential personas in French society.

 The causes of the French Revolution are complex.
-Scholars have presented numerous origins and grounds of different events that provoked a massive revolt against the “Ancien Régime” and the established norms and standards in the society.
-Nonetheless, the emergence of a revolutionary atmosphere in France can be attributed to the following interrelating factors:
+Scholars have laid down several explanations and some have presented different events that provoked a widespread public revolt against what was deemed as the “Ancien Régime” or the existing social and political structure of the Kingdom of France.
+Nevertheless, in consideration of the timeline leading to the revolution, the emergence of a revolutionary atmosphere in France can be attributed to the following interrelating factors:

 1. Deregulation of the Grain Industry and the Public Reaction